Understanding Nano Hydroxyapatite

 Few materials have shown as much promise for improving dental materials and minerals as nano hydroxyapatite.
-It’s a remarkably well studied material, and the news from the studies is good.
-When nano hydroxyapatite is combined with with glass ionomers, it makes the material stronger and lets it hold up better under pressure (like the pressure caused by biting and chewing).
-This is helping develop better materials for fillings when fillings become unavoidable.
+It’s a remarkably well-studied material, and the news from the studies is good.
+When nano hydroxyapatite is combined with glass ionomers, it makes the material stronger and lets it hold up better under pressure (like the pressure caused by biting and chewing).
+This is helping to develop better materials for fillings when fillings become unavoidable.

 Nano hydroxyapatite can be applied to the surface of implant posts.
 Doing so appears to stimulate bone growth of the existing bone surface, leading to improved outcomes for dental surgery.

 You don’t need to have major issues to see the benefits of nano hydroxyapatite.
 Nano hydroxyapatite particles are biomimetic, meaning they mimic natural enamel.
 Studies (see here also) have shown those crystals begin remineralizing enamel surfaces in as little as 10 minutes.
 Nano hydroxyapatite does a better job remineralizing and strengthening teeth than a toothpaste containing just fluoride.